Billionaire Profile

 Education

-Pledged $100 million to Santa Clara University for a new STEM education center.
+Pledged $100 million to Santa Clara University for the creation of a STEM education center.

 Business Philosophy & Leadership